WLCG-AuthZ-WG/common-jwt-profile/profile.md

 A server may decide to honor the client’s token format and version request, ignore the request and issue a token with a different format or version, or return an error.
 A client SHOULD NOT assume the returned token has the requested version.

-If no specific version is requested, the server may utilize a default version for issued token or it may associate a default version with the OAuth client’s registration.
+If no specific version is requested, the server may utilize a default version for issued tokens or it may associate a default version with the OAuth client’s registration.

 #